OpenVPN/ovpn-dco-win/README.md

 ### Intro

 ovpn-dco-win stands for "OpenVPN Data Channel Offload for Windows".
 It is a modern Windows driver, which functions as virtual network adapter and implements required functionality to handle the OpenVPN data channel.
 When using ovpn-dco-win, the OpenVPN software doesn't send data traffic back and forth between user and kernel space (for encryption, decryption and routing), but operations on payload take place in Windows kernel.
-The driver is being developed using modern frameworks - WDF, NetAdapterCx and DMF.
+The driver is being developed using modern frameworks - WDF and NetAdapterCx.
 Because of that, the code is easier to read and maintain comparison to existing NDIS miniport drivers.
 Speed-wise the new driver performs significantly better comparison to tap-windows6, so it should eliminate the bottleneck which hampers the performance of OpenVPN on Windows.

 ### Installation